One rule for one and one for another with diabetes

 "The algorithmic approach has finally, in our view, had its day - we can't do that anymore.
 For example, if you've got someone who's pretty old and may have a hypoglycemic event, and then they do, and then they aspirate, that could be the end of their life… and for those people there's a range of drugs available now."

-The target glycemic level should take into account various different factors including patients' attitudes and expected treatment efforts, the risks associated with hypoglycemia and other adverse events, disease duration, life expectancy, comorbidities, established vascular complications, and the resources and support that are available to the patient, outlines the statement.
+The target glycemic level should take into account various factors including patients' attitudes and expected treatment efforts, the risks associated with hypoglycemia and other adverse events, disease duration, life expectancy, comorbidities, established vascular complications, and the resources and support that are available to the patient, outlines the statement.

 The writing group also want the statement to encourage clinicians to have much more constructive discussions with their patients.